IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 #### Right to information
 Men have a right to be informed of the States positive and negative actions (or inaction) regarding their rights.
 Therefore a State's monitoring and reporting of men's rights should be available and accessible to men and men's advocates.

+CEDAW reporting provides detailed information about a State's response to their human rights obligations to women.

 ### National Plan of Action